 Whether you have been hurt in a collision at a junction, or were the victim of a hit-and-run driver, this guide explains what you need to do to make a road accident compensation claim.

 Have you been injured at work and your employer or another member of staff was to blame?
 If so you may be able to claim compensation through your employer's liability insurance.

-Medical negligence describes when a patient suffers injury or illness due to a GP or other health worker's lack of care.
+Medical negligence is the term for when a patient suffers an injury or illness due to a GP or other health worker's lack of care.
 If you have been affected by medical negligence, our panel of expert clinical negligence solicitors can help you make a claim against a clinic or NHS trust responsible for Newham, including Central and North West London NHS Foundation Trust (Central and North West London NHS Foundation Trust, 350 Euston Road, Regent's Place, London).

-Under a CFA, Newham injury claimants will also not have to pay any fees upfront.
+Newham injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Newham, London and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Newham, London and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?